Can You Use Minoxidil For Temple Hair Loss?

 man with temple hair loss

-If minoxidil does not work after six months, it is unlikely to be effective.
-As with any treatment, it is essential to consult a doctor before using minoxidil.
+For best results, apply minoxidil directly to the temples and thinning areas regularly.
+It may take several months to see results, and if there is no improvement after six months, it is unlikely to be effective.
+As with any treatment, consult a doctor before using minoxidil.

 Why you can trust Scandinavian Biolabs?